jfloff/grpc-java-sbt/README.md

 ## Requirements

-* `grpc-java` to already be built.
+* `grpc-java` plugin built.
 I recommend you to build it from source (downloading from [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22protoc-gen-grpc-java%22) is also a possibility if compatible with your OS).
-You can find build instructions at the [grpc-java repo](https://github.com/grpc/grpc-java/tree/master/compiler);
+You can find build instructions at the [grpc-java](https://github.com/grpc/grpc-java/tree/master/compiler);
 * `protobuf` compiler available (version `3.0.0` or up).
 You can find more information at [google/protobuf](https://github.com/google/protobuf);
 * `sbt` to build the project

-Check the repo's [Dockerfile](Dockerfile) for some hints on how to setup your systems.
-More info on Docker image below.
+Check the repo's [Dockerfile](Dockerfile) for some hints on how to setup your system.
+More info on the Docker image below.

 ## Settings